pszemraj/textsum/README.md

 ### Additional Details

-This package uses the [clean-text](https://github.com/jfilter/clean-text) python package, and like the "base" version of the package **does not** include the GPL-licensed `unidecode` dependency.
+This package uses the [clean-text](https://github.com/jfilter/clean-text) python package, and like the "base" version of the package, **does not** include the GPL-licensed `unidecode` dependency.
 If you want to use the `unidecode` package, install the package as an extra with `pip`:

 ```bash
 pip install textsum[unidecode]